Applying for a market trader's licence

 • your stall or van should look a certain way

-You can find the different conditions which apply to you with your local municipal authority.
+You can find the different conditions which apply to you with your local municipal authority (in Dutch).

 Costs for a market trader’s licence